 Pronounced 'cull-eela', the distillery is situated on the North Eastern shores of Islay with magnificent views across the Sound of Islay to the spectacular Paps of Jura.
-In 1846, Glasgow distillery owner Hector Henderson picked a little bay on the Sound of Islayfor his distillery site.
-He named it for the sound itself, using the Gaelic Caol Ila, and it was across this sound the little puffer ships made their round trips to the mainland – slowly helping to establish the distillery as the biggest on Islay.
+In 1846, Glasgow distillery owner Hector Henderson picked a little bay on the Sound of Islay for his distillery site.
+So no surprise that Caol Ila is Scot's gaelic for the Sound of Islay, and it was across this sound the little puffer ships made their round trips to the mainland – slowly helping to establish the distillery as the biggest on Islay.

 When you add a little water to Caol Ila 12 Year Old, this raises aromas of almond oil and old fashioned oilskins.
 There is still a fresh fruitiness (lychees?), a trace of olive oil, and after a while potpourri or scented hand-soap.
 The flavours are smooth on the palate, with a pleasant mouth-feel.
 When water is added there is light acidity, some salt and still the sweeter notes.
 Caol Ila 12 Year Old is a complex balance of primary tastes.

 To enjoy, simply serve the 12 Year Old Caol Ila neat in a rocks glass, adding ice or a splash of water to taste.